mccbc/notes/reviewer_comments.md

 10. Please look at and cite Seon & Kim (2020; ApJS, 250, 9) in a relevant context.
 You may find Appendices B and C interesting (and text/figures for section 3.1).
 You may also find the exploration of dust in Appendix A3 of Tomaselli & Ferrara (2021) to be interesting and relevant.

-    - **TODO:** **[May be another paper to cite where the analytic Neufeld 1990 solution fails & has a noticeable discrepancy at the peak (Figure 1).
-Figure 2 shows a solution that's incorrect in a brand new way.
-Does slightly better for T=10 K, low temperature.
-Not as much of a discrepancy at low optical depths.
-Seems like from Eq.
-C4 this is just the same C17 equation from Dijkstra.]**
+    - **The work presented in Seon & Kim 2020 (Figure 1) also shows the discrepancy at the peak of the spectrum that our work aims to correct, since the analytic solution is from Neufeld 1990 which is discussed elsewhere in our paper.
+Figure 2 shows another solution, but this is derived from the same series solution as Dijkstra et al 2006, which is discussed elsewhere in our text, which uses an approximation for the frequency-dependent eigenvalues.
+The reference has been added in our discussion of previous work in the introduction.**

 Section 2.
 Steady-State Solution: